 Medical malpractice cases are complex and difficult, and may take a long time to resolve.
 It is important to choose a malpractice attorney carefully.
 Our Choosing a Lawyer page answers many questions you may have about choosing an experienced Massachusetts medical malpractice attorney for your case.

 Find out more about the kinds of medical malpractice cases which the attorneys at our firm handle on our page on Personal Injury Caused by Medical Malpractice.

 If you feel you have a medical malpractice case, it is vital that you act immediately to protect your rights, as Massachusetts has strict statutes of limitations for medical malpractice cases.
-Please call us at 617-723-7676, or toll free at 1-800-379-1244, or use our contact form.
+Please call us at 800-379-1244 or 617-723-7676, or toll free at 1-800-379-1244.
+You can also use our contact form.